mikedh/trimesh/README.md

 ## Containers

-If you want to deploy something in a container that uses trimesh, automated `debian:buster-slim` based builds with trimesh and dependencies are available on Docker Hub:
+If you want to deploy something in a container that uses trimesh, automated `debian:buster-slim` based builds with trimesh and dependencies are available on [Docker Hub](https://hub.docker.com/repository/docker/trimesh/trimesh) with image tags for `latest`, git short hash for the commit in master (i.e. `trimesh/trimesh:0c1298d`), and version (i.e. `trimesh/trimesh:3.5.27`):

-`docker pull mikedh/trimesh`
+`docker pull trimesh/trimesh`

 [Here's an example](https://github.com/mikedh/trimesh/tree/master/examples/dockerRender) of how to render meshes using LLVMpipe and XVFB inside a container.